 The UCLA School of Nursing is ranked among the Top Nursing Schools in the Country by US News and World Reports.

-The School offers four programs: Bachelor of Science – a prelicensure program for undergraduate study; Master's Entry Clinical Nurse – for individuals with a baccalaureate degree in another discipline who are interested in a career in nursing; Advanced Practice – for nurses with a bachelor's degree in nursing; and PhD – for individuals who which to pursue a research trajectory and Doctor of Nursing Practice.
+The School offers five programs: Bachelor of Science – a prelicensure program for undergraduate study; Master's Entry Clinical Nurse – for individuals with a baccalaureate degree in another discipline who are interested in a career in nursing; Advanced Practice – for nurses with a bachelor's degree in nursing; PhD – for individuals who which to pursue a research trajectory and Doctor of Nursing Practice.

 Education will be provided in both classroom and clinical settings.
 The curriculum is rigorous and students will leave with the knowledge, skills and abilities to respond to the healthcare needs of a diverse population, in whatever setting you decide to practice.